mojomojo1/bootkon/docs/labs/5_dataplex.md

 When the zone creation succeeds, the zone automatically enters an active state.
 If it fails, then the lake is rolled back to its previous state.
 After you create your zone, you can map data stored in Cloud Storage buckets and BigQuery datasets as assets in your zone.

-Repeat the same steps but this time, change the display name to `bootkon-curated-zone` and choose Choose Curated Zone for the Type.
+Repeat the same steps but this time, change the display name to `bootkon-curated-zone` and choose  *Curated Zone* for the Type.
 You might also change the label and description values.
 The creation should take 2-3 minutes to finish.

 ---

-### LAB Section: Add Zone Data Assets
+### Add Zone Data Assets
 Let's map data stored in Cloud Storage buckets and BigQuery datasets as assets in your zone.
-1. Navigate to Zones and click on bootkon-raw-zone
+1. Navigate to Zones and click on `bootkon-raw-zone`
 2. Click <walkthrough-spotlight-pointer locator="semantic({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>
 3. Click <walkthrough-spotlight-pointer locator="semantic({button 'add an asset'})">ADD AN ASSET</walkthrough-spotlight-pointer>
-4. Choose "Storage bucket" from the type dropdown
+4. Choose *Storage bucket* from the type dropdown
 5. Display name : `bootkon-gcs-raw-asset`
 6. Optionally add a description
-7. Browse the bucket name and choose the bucket created in LAB 1.
-If you followed the instructions, it should be named <your project id>-bucket.
+7. Browse the bucket name and choose `{{ PROJECT_ID }}-bucket`.
 8. Select the bucket
 9. Let's skip upgrading to the managed option.
 When you upgrade a Cloud Storage bucket asset, Dataplex removes the attached external tables and creates BigLake tables.
 We have already created a biglake table in Lab 2 so this option is not necessary.
 10. Optionally add a label